14 Jan Webinar Blog – High Light Intensity and Cannabis Production

 Wrapping up the webinar, Fluence Horticulture Service Specialist, Taylor Kirk presented information about SPYDR 2h, Fluence’s new high-intensity close proximity light.
 Intended to hang within 8-10 inches of the canopy, SPYDR 2h is a new solution for high intensity in vertical farms.
 Growers with high-bay applications can achieve their high light intensity needs with the VYPR Series.

-Following the presentation, the Fluence experts took questions for webinar attendees; a sampling follows:
+Following the presentation, the Fluence experts took questions from webinar attendees; a sampling follows:

 Q: Why are CO2 adjustments so important under high intensity?